-An antivirus program may be preinstalled on your computer.
-It is strongly recommended that you use the antivirus program of your choice in order to fully protect your computer.
+An antivirus program may be preinstalled on your computer and may include a trial offer.
+It is strongly recommended that you upgrade the trial offer or purchase the antivirus program of your choice in order to fully protect your computer.

 To access Help and Support, type viruses in the Search box in Help and Support.
-From the Start screen, type h, and then select Help and Support.
+From the Start screen, type help, and then select Help and Support.